Frequently Asked Questions

 The white hairs shown in the above image are root hairs on Sunflower microgreens and are to be expected.
 The Mold has a more fuzzy look than root hairs.
 This fungus was treated with food-grade hydrogen peroxide and disappeared.

-my soil pucks don't fill the contianer?
+my soil pucks don't fill the container?

 You do not need your counter filled to the Brim as a matter of fact they need very little soil but feel free to fill up or top off with everyday potting soil if you desire.